Unless you are an experienced player, the amount of different acoustic guitar sizes and shapes available might surprise you.

 Or even someone who needs a more traditional sound with a softer tone without the oomph of a larger guitar.
 The parlor does have a vibe of its own, even when compared to the mini models.

 So when looking at acoustic guitar sizes and shapes, you might consider the parlor.
 Because if you need smaller body guitars, this might be the one.
 It’s no Ukulele, but may be a better fit for you in size and sound!

 Mini Acoustic Guitar

-The mini acoustics are made by some of the top manufacturers in the world and use body shapes and materials that create big balanced sound.
+These are mainly made for children and people who do not find regular size acoustic guitars very comfortable.
+The mini is made by some top manufacturers in the world and use body shapes and materials that create big, balanced sounds.

-In fact, some of them sound so full that even if you can fit a larger guitar, these are a wonderful selection!
+In fact, some of them are so full that even if you can fit a larger guitar, these are a wonderful selection!

-The price on the mini guitars varies by manufacturer and the options built into them.
-But, depending on what you are looking for there is plenty to choose from.
+The price on the mini varies by manufacturer and the options built into them.
+But, depending on what you are looking for, there is plenty to choose from.

-The mini acoustics are also a great choice for travel as they are still quite small but offer great sound and volume.
-Bass content may be less than a larger dreadnought.
+The mini acoustic guitars are also a great choice for travel as they are quite small and offer great sound and volume projection.
+However, bass content will be less than a larger dreadnought.

-We have reviewed a couple of the Taylor GS Mini acoustics and we were quite impressed with what they had to offer.
+We have looked at a couple of the Taylor GS Mini acoustic guitar bodies, and we were quite impressed with what they had to offer.